Skip to main content

 What is a Service Token?

 A service token authorizes another customer to access your ports.
 There are two types of service tokens available: A-side and Z-side.
-A-side service tokens authorize another customer to connect from your port to another service provider available on Fabric.
-Z-side service tokens authorize another customer to connect to your port(s) from their port or virtual device.
+A-side service tokens authorize another customer to connect using your Fabric asset (such as a port) to any destination available on Fabric including service providers.
+Z-side service tokens authorize another customer to connect to you as a destination from their Fabric asset (such as a port).

 Which Service Providers can I connect with on Equinix Fabric in what locations?